Dansby Swanson Player Props: Cubs vs. Nationals

 Dansby Swanson At The Plate

-- Swanson has 33 hits this season and a team-best OBP of .419.
+- Swanson is hitting .295 with five doubles, two home runs and 21 walks.

-- Among the qualified hitters in MLB action, he ranks 20th in batting average, eighth in on-base percentage, and 101st in slugging.
+- Among qualified hitters in baseball, he ranks 31st in batting average, 13th in on-base percentage, and 106th in slugging.

-- In 28 games played this season, he has hit a homer in two of them.
+- He has gone deep in two of 29 games played this season, and in 1.5% of his plate appearances.

-- In seven games this year (25.0%), Swanson has picked up an RBI, including two games with multiple runs batted in.
+- Swanson has driven in a run in seven games this year (24.1%), including two games with multiple runs batted in.

+- He has scored a run in 12 games this season, with multiple runs five times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.